addenda — internal memoranda, selected

 further memoranda

-Approximately 240 further memoranda are held in the registry's internal series.
-The selection above is not exhaustive and reflects the registrar's judgement as to which items are of standing interest to outside readers.
+The above selection presently comprises 8 of the approximately 550 memoranda held in the registry's internal series.
+The selection is not exhaustive and reflects the registrar's judgement as to which items are of standing interest to outside readers.
 Requests for specific items by archive reference may be directed via the channel listed in methodology.